PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 }
 ```

-If we run this we won't see 4 billion!
-Although we can hold 2 billion in an `int` once we add them together we get -294967296!
+If we run this we won't see 4 billion (which is the correct answer)!
+We hold 2 billion in our `int` variables, but once we add them together we get -294967296!

 An `int` can hold negative numbers.
 We use the first bit of the 32 bits to represent a negative or positive sign, 0 = negative, 1 = positive.

-When we made the number grow past its max (which is 2147483648.
-2^31, 2 to the 31st power), we end up changing the positive sign to a negative sign, as well as creating a weird number.
+When we made the number grow past its max (the max is 2147483648 or 2^31, which is 2 to the 31st power), we make the number grow so big it overrides the first bit that is being used for the sign (positive or negative).
+We also (some how) manage to distord the number!

+So, yeah an `int` has limits.
+We can bypass those limits (to an extent) by using a `long` which uses 64 bits (whereas an `int` uses 32).

 # Debugger!
-If you have a really complex program that has many problems you can use a Debugger!
+If you have a really complex program that is having problems you can use a Debugger, to *de-bug* the code. (get iit? *de-bug*?
+Oh, right you don't get it...
+The term was coined by a person who found a bug in one of Harvards computers.
+The bug was short-circuiting the computers electircity causing the computer to not work properly!).

-Open the debugger in replit.
+Replit has a "Debugger".
+Open replits debugger.

 ![replit debugger](/Assets/replit_debugger.png)

-Replace your code with the following.
+Now, Replace your code with the following (or make a new repl if you don't want to delete your work.
+Then paste this code into the new repl).

 ```c
 #include <stdio.h>